awesome-panel/transformers-agent-ui/README.md

 - [x] Deploy to Pypi.
 DONE - See [link](https://pypi.org/project/transformers-agent-ui/)
 - [x] Rename `running` parameter to `is_running` parameter
 - [x] Move use_cache from settings tab to editor tab
-- [ ] Save run prints to store
+- [x] Save run prints to store
 - [ ] Redirect log to Terminal AND to stdout for easier debugging
-- [ ] Build a sample store and collect data on runs
 - [ ] Support dynamic arguments (text, image etc) to run function
-  - [ ] As inputs to .run
+  - [x] As inputs to .run
   - [ ] Create/ Update from file
   - [ ] Create/ Update from output
   - [ ] Delete/ Remove
+- [ ] Get better feedback on run exceptions back
 - [ ] Test it on lots of examples
   - [ ] Add specific support for reading and writing more types.
 Currently most things are pickled.
 - [ ] Add three examples to make it easy to get started